sklintyg/privatlakarportal/devops/openshift/INSTALL.md

 ### 1.1 New configuration properties

-The following configuration properties have been added:
+The following configuration property has been added:

 * `REFDATA_URL` -- Location of reference data, see below

+The following configuration property has to be removed:

+* `POSTNUMMER_FILE` -- Default setting shall be used

 ### 1.2 Configuration of reference data